· ·

 The creamy chicken broth in this stew is perfect for times when you’re needing a dose of comfort.
 And while it comes with a “dumpling” you may also serve a crusty loaf of bread such as Tangy Sourdough or a batch of my Sourdough Dinner Rolls to mop up all that yummy sauce.

-More Chicken Comfort Food to Try
+More Chicken Comfort Foods

 Ingredients for Chicken and Dumplings

-(See the full recipe at the bottom of this post.)
+(As a Walmart Affiliate, I earn from qualified purchases at the links below.
+See the full recipe at the bottom of this post.)

 Instructions for Making This Recipe

-Ingredients for this RecipeGather your ingredients so that you have everything close at hand on the counter or table.
+Gather your ingredients so that you have everything close at hand on the counter or table.

 Prepare the Ingredients